ejaury/maitreya_van/README.rst

 Initial Deployment Setup
 ========================
 1. Create a calendar with slug 'temple'
 #.
+Add a menu called 'Main', or define menu name in settings.py (MAIN_MENU_NAME)
-Add treemenu items (eventually database fixtures should be created for this)
+#.
+Add 1st-level treemenu items (eventually database fixtures should be created
+for this) to the menu